The right shoes and insoles can literally save your life...

 When you shop for shoes to use with ProKinetics® Insoles, this is what to look for:

 Do not use ProKinetics® Insoles with Motion Control and Anti Pronation Shoes

-These types of shoes are recommended by the industry for people who over pronate.
+These types of shoes are recommended by the footwear industry for people who over pronate (ankles leaning in).
 ProKinetics® Insoles are not designed for use with Anti Pronation or Motion Control shoes.
-These kinds of shoes are statically or dynamically posted (elevated) in the medial side for the purpose of tilting your ankles outward causing a more supinated movement.
-Both the heel and forefoot are tilted out like walking on top of a roof with one foot on each side of the ridge.
+These kinds of shoes are statically or dynamically posted on the medial side using wedges or multi density midsoles.
+We often liken it to walking on top of a roof with one foot on each side of the ridge.
 Absolutely do not use these shoes if you have unstable ankles from trying to supinate (ankles rolling out) unless you want to risk a twisted ankle.
 If you wear your shoes harder in the balls of your feet from the middle to the little toe side, this applies to you!

 Stability shoes are a mixed bag, so beware.
-Some of them may just have a wider heel or a cup surrounding and holding the heel, but others offer the same features as motion control shoes and would not be compatible with ProKinetics® Insoles.
+Some of them may just have a wider heel or an internal heel cup supposedly holding the heel in better alignment.
+Some manufacturers use this term interchangeably with motion control shoes and should not be used with ProKinetics® Insoles.

 Cushioning in shoes come in a couple of forms – the sock liner or the shoe inner sole, or cushioning may be incorporated in the midsole design.
 Some sneakers particularly incorporate a honeycomb design with fins inside the midsole, and Nike is famous for its air cushioned heels.
 MBT made the soft midsole famous that Sketcher later copied in their fitness shoes.
 Beware of an increased potential for ankle sprains.

 Cushioning is a two edged sword.
 Too much definitely can hurt you by destabilizing your feet which is particularly bad for people who supinate.
 Correctly functioning feet cushion themselves.
 Some people, as they age, complain about loss of the padding underneath their feet.
 If you like the sock liners in your shoes, you can slip the ProKinetics® Ultrathin insoles underneath them or use the ProKinetics® Replacement Insoles.